alessandromagrini/gammadlm/README.md

 # gammadlm
 __Maximum likelihood estimation of the Gamma distributed-lag model with multiple explanatory variables__

 `gammadlm` is an R package implementing the hill climbing algorithm for maximum likelihood estimation of the Gamma distributed-lag model with multiple explanatory variables.
-A panel structure can be taken into account.
+Data may have a panel structure, even unbalanced.
 The reference paper is:

 A. Magrini (2022).
 A hill climbing algorithm for maximum likelihood estimation of the Gamma distributed-lag model with multiple explanatory variables. _Austrian Journal of Statistics_, 51(2): 40-46.
 DOI: <a href="https://doi.org/10.17713/ajs.v51i2.1244">10.17713/ajs.v51i2.1244</a>